Comparison of Lumerical FDTD and Tidy3D for three-dimensional FDTD simulations of passive silicon photonic components: Simulation results and comparisons

 Fig.~\ref{fig:PSR_results}(a) plot the transmission to the fundamental TE mode at the upper right port at 1550~nm as a function of resolution, simulated with a source bandwidth of 20~nm.
 Tidy3D shows a gradual increase from 5.1$\%$ at 6 cells per wavelength to 90.1$\%$ at 15 cells per wavelength.
 In contrast, Lumerical FDTD starts from 14.7$\%$ at 6 cells per wavelength, followed by a dip to 0.0$\%$, and then sharply increases to 94$\%$ at 15 cells per wavelength.
 Both solvers converge to a stable transmission around 95$\%$ but at different resolutions: Lumerical FDTD at 15 cells per wavelength and Tidy3D at 20 cells per wavelength.
 The difference between their stable value is below 0.5$\%$.
-These results suggest that the two solvers agree well when the resolution is sufficiently high, and Lumerical FDTD converges faster in the simulation of this PSR.
+Fig.~\ref{fig:PSR_results}(c) shows the mode crosstalk (transmission to the fundamental TM mode at the upper right port) at 1550~nm.
+The two solvers only agree above 20 cells per wavelength.
+These results suggest that the two solvers agree well when the resolution is sufficiently high, and Lumerical FDTD converges slightly faster in the simulation of the PSR.

 Next, the simulation is examined with different source bandwidths at a resolution of 20 cells per wavelength, where the transmission in both solvers converges.
 Fig.~\ref{fig:PSR_results}(b) presents the transmission spectra computed by Tidy3D and Lumerical FDTD.
 Tidy3D shows excellent internal consistency with less than 0.1$\%$ variation between the results with 20~nm and 50~nm bandwidths.
 However, Lumerical FDTD gives significantly different spectra between these two bandwidth settings.
 The spectrum with 20~nm bandwidth peaks around 1545~nm with a maximum of 93.9$\%$, similar to Tidy3D results with an offset below 0.7$\%$.
 Meanwhile, the one with 50~nm bandwidth reaches a maximum of 96.8$\%$ at 1565~nm.
 The peak wavelength is shifted by 20~nm.
+In the mode crosstalk spectra presented in Fig.~\ref{fig:PSR_results}(d), there is also a considerable internal deviation for Lumerical FDTD.
+A minimum of -56.9~dB can be found around 1.56~$\mu$m in the spectrum with 50~nm bandwidth.
 As the material dispersion and frequency dependent mode behavior are properly modeled in both solvers, it suggests an underlying problem with broadband simulations in Lumerical FDTD.